What Is a Concrete Bonding Agent?

 2. Acrylic Latex Bonding Agent

 Acrylic latex is mainly utilized in the bonding of fresh concrete to the old surface.
 This milky white latex emulsion comprises 45% solid content.
-Apply it on the surface with either a brush, broom, spray, roller or a trowel.
+Apply it on the surface with either a brush, broom, spray, roller, or trowel.

 3. Styrene Butadiene (SBR) Latex